 Credit may be granted towards Otago qualifications based on study completed at another tertiary institution, or as “recognition of prior learning” (for certain Maori Studies and Surveying papers only).

 Credit may be granted as specified credit (recognising that the passes from elsewhere are equivalent to specific Otago papers, e.g. HIST 101 and 102) or as unspecified credit (recognising passes that do not correspond exactly to any Otago papers, e.g. 36 unspecified Arts points at 100-level).

-A method for students under 20 years of age and without a New Zealand University Entrance qualification to gain admission to University.
+The method for students under 20 years of age and without a New Zealand University Entrance qualification to gain admission to University.
 Usually based on Year 12 NCEA results.
-Discretionary Entrance is available to domestic students only.
+This does not apply to international students.

-Students are classified as domestic if they are New Zealand citizens (including citizens of the Cook Islands, Tokelau, and Niue), or permanent residents of New Zealand resident and studying in New Zealand, or Australian citizens or permanent residents of Australia resident and studying in New Zealand.
-All other students are classified as international students and normally require a student permit to study in New Zealand.
+Students are classified as domestic if they are New Zealand citizens (including citizens of the Cook Islands, Tokelau, and Niue), or holders of New Zealand residence class visas granted under the Immigration Act 2009 residing and studying in New Zealand, or Australian citizens or permanent residents of Australia resident and studying in New Zealand.
+All other students are classified as international students and normally require a student visa to study in New Zealand.